Vapor Phase Metal-assisted Chemical Etching of Silicon

 Owen J. Hildreth, Daniel R. Schmidt

-This work introduces and explores vapor phase metal‐assisted chemical etching (VP‐MaCE) of silicon as a method to bypass some of the challenges found in traditional liquid phase metal‐assisted chemical etching (LP‐MaCE).
-Average etch rates for Ag, Au, and Pd/Au catalysts are established at 31, 70, and 96 nm/min respectively, and the relationship between etch rate and substrate temperature is examined experimentally.
-Just as with LP‐MaCE, 3D catalyst motion is maintained and three‐dimensional structures are fabricated with nanoparticle‐ and lithography‐patterned catalysts.
-VP‐MaCE produces less microporous silicon compared with LP‐MaCE and the diffusion/reduction distance of Ag+ ions is significantly reduced.
-This process sacrifices etch rate for increased etch uniformity and lower stiction for applications in micro‐electromechanical systems (MEMS) processing.
+This work introduces and explores Vapor Phase Metal-assisted Chemical Etching (VP-MaCE) of silicon as a method to bypass some of the challenges found in traditional Liquid Phase Metal-assisted Chemical Etching (LP-MaCE).
+Average etch rates for Ag, Au, and Pd/Au catalysts were established at 31, 70, and 96 nm/min respectively while the relationship between etch rate and substrate temperature was examined experimentally.
+Just as with LP-MaCE, 3D catalyst motion was maintained and 3D structures were fabricated using nanoparticle and lithography patterned catalysts.
+VP-MaCE was found to produce less microporous silicon as compared to LP-MaCE and the diffusion/reduction distance of Ag ions was significantly reduce.
+This process sacrifices etch rate for increased etch uniformity and lower stiction for applications in MicroElectroMechanical Systems (MEMS) processing.